Blinded experiment: History

 The first known blind experiment was conducted by the French Royal Commission on Animal Magnetism in 1784 to investigate the claims of mesmerism as proposed by Charles d'Eslon, a former associate of Franz Mesmer.
 In the investigations, the researchers (physically) blindfolded mesmerists and asked them to identify objects that the experimenters had previously filled with "vital fluid".
 The subjects were unable to do so.

-In 1817, the first blind experiment recorded to have occurred outside of a scientific setting compared the musical quality of a Stradivarius violin to one with a guitar-like design.
-A violinist played each instrument while a committee of scientists and musicians listened from another room so as to avoid prejudice.
+In 1817, the first recorded blind experiment conducted outside a scientific setting compared the musical quality of a Stradivarius violin with that of a guitar-like violin.
+A violinist played each instrument while a committee of scientists and musicians listened from another room to avoid prejudice.

 An early example of a double-blind protocol was the Nuremberg salt test of 1835 performed by Friedrich Wilhelm von Hoven, Nuremberg's highest-ranking public health official, as well as a close friend of Friedrich Schiller.
 This trial contested the effectiveness of homeopathic dilution.

-In 1865, Claude Bernard published his Introduction to the Study of Experimental Medicine, which advocated for the blinding of researchers.
+In 1865, Claude Bernard published his Introduction to the Study of Experimental Medicine, which advocated blinding researchers.
 Bernard's recommendation that an experiment's observer should not know the hypothesis being tested contrasted starkly with the prevalent Enlightenment-era attitude that scientific observation can only be objectively valid when undertaken by a well-educated, informed scientist.
 The first study recorded to have a blinded researcher was conducted in 1907 by W. H. R. Rivers and H. N. Webber to investigate the effects of caffeine.
 The need to blind researchers became widely recognized in the mid-20th century.

 Background

 Bias

-A number of biases are present when a study is insufficiently blinded.
-Patient-reported outcomes can be different if the patient is not blinded to their treatment.
+Several biases arise when a study is insufficiently blinded.
+Patient-reported outcomes may differ when patients are not blinded to their treatment.
 Likewise, failure to blind researchers results in observer bias.
 Unblinded data analysts may favor an analysis that supports their existing beliefs (confirmation bias).
-These biases are typically the result of subconscious influences, and are present even when study participants believe they are not influenced by them.
+These biases are typically the result of subconscious influences, and are present even when study participants believe they do not influence them.